-Get Set.
 Most veterinary schools require two years of prerequisite or “pre-veterinary” science classes with excellent grades, of course.
 The average applicant has a grade point average of 3.5.
 Then, depending on the college you select, it’s necessary to take the Graduate Record Examination (GRE) and/or the Veterinary College Admission Test (VCAT).
 The Association of American Veterinary Medical Colleges website spells out the latest admissions details for the different schools.

-It continues in the students’ final year, and they take electives or may complete externships related to areas of interest, all before receiving their degree of Doctor of Veterinary Medicine (DVM).
-They also must pass board exams to receive a license from the state where they plan to practice and in some cases, a state vet law exam too.
-For some, it doesn’t stop there; they may complete an internship at a referring hospital or extend their education three to four years in residencies specializing in specific disciplines such as orthopedic surgery or oncology.
+It continues in the students’ final year, and they take electives or may complete externships related to areas of interest, all before receiving their degree of Doctor of Veterinary Medicine (DVM) or V.M.D.
+(Veterinariae Medicinae Doctoris).
+A student must also pass board exams issued through the International Council for Veterinary Assessment to receive a license from the state where they plan to practice and in some cases, a state vet law exam too.
+For some, it doesn’t stop there; they may complete an internship at a referring hospital or extend their education three to four years in residencies specializing in one of 22 AVMA-recognized veterinary specialties such as orthopedic surgery or oncology.

 The Final Count